Ridensium/jamipy/docs/docs/drop_down.md

 </details>

-publick class for the drop down widget
+class for the drop down widget

 ### *method*:  \_\_iadd\_\_()